nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 These objects should be downloaded and placed in the cloned repository with the following file structure:

 data/calls/exome_calls.csv

 data/calls/wgs_calls.csv

-# Notes on specific stages of data generation
+# Notes on downsteam analysis

 ## 01 Running dN/dS to test for positive selection